 Since many TrueScent products contain these materials, we needed to prove to the DOT that our versions could not explode.
 We hired a third-party safety testing firm to perform the DOT recommended "United Nations Series" of tests for each of our aids.
 This protocol includes thermal stability tests, external fire tests, and simulated bulk auto ignition test (SBAT).

 All of our training materials are considered non-energetic.
 No ATF permit is required for storage.
 With the exception of HMTD, all TrueScent products can be stored for up to one year when stored properly.
 We recommend storing all materials in a refrigerator or freezer when not in use.

-The storage of HMTD requires special attention.
-Pure HMTD is inherently unstable, and the explosive substance will quickly degrade or even disappear completely if it is not stored appropriately.
-We ran a study to determine the ideal storage conditions for HMTD.
+HMTD is known to degrade if it is not stored appropriately.
+We ran a study to determine the ideal storage conditions for our HMTD training aids.

-THE RESULTS: HMTD scent samples should always be kept frozen when not in use.
-They can be stored for at least six months at freezer temperature and will be only 30% degraded after 240 days.
+THE RESULTS: HMTD aid samples should always be kept frozen when not in use.
+They can be stored for at least six months at freezer temperature with minimal degradation.
+We recommend replacing your HMTD aids after 6 months.